MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

         1. **Region**: Select the region in which you want to create Operations Manager managed instance (preview).
         1. **Name**: Enter the desired name.
 1. Select **Next : Tags >**.
-1. Under **Tags**, enter the Name, value and select the Resource.
+1. Under **Tags**, enter the Name, value, and select the Resource.
 Tags help you categorize resources and view consolidated billing by applying the same tags to multiple resources and resource groups.
 For more information, see Tags.
 1. Select **Next : Review + Create >**.
 1. Under **Review + create**, review all the inputs given so far and select **Create**.
 Your deployment will now be created on Azure, you can access the resource and view its details.